dustedmtl/lastu/USAGE.md

 ## Init file and database file

 At this point the main function of the init file is to tell the application what the database file is and where it should be found.
+For a more general description of the options, please see [Init file configuration](#init-file-configuration).

 The init file itself is looked for from two locations:
  - The same directory where the application is located in